-At first glance Where Is The Green Sheep? by Mem Fox is so simple that it’s difficult to explain its popularity.
-Here in Australia, I know many preschoolers who count this as among their favourite books.
+Where Is The Green Sheep? is an Australian picture book written by Mem Fox and illustrated by Judy Horacek.
+I know many preschoolers who count this as among their favourite books.
 It has certainly been a favourite around here, and my daughter has memorised it.

 The reader is introduced to a number of different kinds of sheep (making use of various simple adjectives), but at various points asked, ‘But where is the green sheep?’
 The green sheep appears on the final page, of course.
 The sheep looks green because it is fast asleep under a green bush.